seantywork/seantywork/README.md

 ## Insignificant reference

-I'm documenting some none-project related materials on [Notion](https://seantyworkint.notion.site/STYINT-4777f63cfb4e47f3952cfad456520275?pvs=4).
+I'm documenting some none-project related materials [right here](https://github.com/seantywork/seantywork).

+I also upload to [Medium](https://medium.com/@seantywork) but the frequency has somewhat dropped as I'm trying to concentrate my works at one place.

 Good day!